 Understanding the function of communities through both time and space is a fundamental goal of community ecology.
 Any interaction is observed within a snapshot of time and space, and interaction networks are treated as stable, static entities (Poisot, 2015).
-Our review revealed that incorporating interaction pathways that do not require co-blooming into experimental design is important because they operate concurrently with those that require co-blooming.
+Our review revealed that incorporating interaction pathways – aha – third big idea – functional ecology.
+Sure you can do that here too. that do not require co-blooming into experimental design is important because they operate concurrently with those that require co-blooming.
 This prediction was confirmed by our empirical experiment which demonstrated an intensification of competitive interactions when blooming.
 The difference in pollination rates between microsites was very small when L. tridentata was blooming, and pollen deposition showed no difference between microsites.
 Without incorporating the temporal dimensions, the conclusions would be different and the ‘snapshot’ would not reflect these important interactions.
 Interactions are dynamic and networks frequently ‘rewire’ (CaraDonna et al, 2017).
 Competition between plants can influence linkage of plant-pollinator interactions (Carstensen et al 2014).
 When a dominant plant blooms, it may induce a large scale rewiring within the community.
 Cornucopia plants (sensu Mosquin 1971) continuously bloom for long periods, produce an abundance of nectar or pollen resources and are thus important to pollinators.
 Both the ecological function of L. tridentata and pollinator responses suggest that L. tridentata is a cornucopia species in this system, and our results suggest that pollinators switched to it when it entered a full bloom.
 Thus, a future model system for investigating how plants can rewire pollination networks and influence interaction turnover is cornucopia species.
+Good.

+Ok fourth big idea.
+Maybe state at the beginning of this entire section that you will frame all thesis work into a total of 4 major themes in community ecology research then go ahead and do this.

 Scale dependence can arise from the underlying mechanisms of pollinator-mediated interactions, as discussed in Chapter 1.
 There was a significant decrease in pollinator visitation to M. glabrata with shrub blooming at both microsites, suggesting that the influence of L. tridentata extends beyond its canopy and bring up questions of spatial scale.
 Pollinators are mobile foragers whose range dictates the independence of microsites.
 Without knowing the identity and foraging scales of the pollinators a priori, it is not possible to know at which scales to incorporate into experimental design.
 This could be solved fairly simply over time by using some pilot experiments that measure the average interaction distance by using UV dyes and mapping how far away the dye is deposited.
 A second level then would be capturing pollinators to see if they are carrying this UV pollen.
 An unexpected finding of this project was that heterospecific pollen increased with distance from L. tridentata.
 This shows that proximity with other plants may influence the number of interactors or its position within network topology.
+Ok..